-Eric Thomas Jr., a junior from Riverdale, Ga., initially chose GGC because of the affordability and because of his major – human development and aging services with a minor in gender studies.
+Eric Thomas Jr., a junior from Riverdale, Ga. and who identifies with they/them/their pronouns, initially chose GGC because of the affordability and because of their major – human development and aging services with a minor in gender studies.

 “I love learning about human development and the psychosocial issues that an individual has across a lifespan,” Thomas said.
 “I always read health blogs and self-help books in high school and looked for new ways to be holistically better, and I believe that is what started my foundational love for human growth.”

 Once on campus, Thomas felt compelled to get involved and connect with fellow students.
-He had his first “aha” moment when he attended a Faces of Gender (FOG) meeting where he felt empowered to express himself and comfort others.
+They had their first “aha” moment when they attended a Faces of Gender (FOG) meeting where they felt empowered to express themself and comfort others.

 Thomas went on to become president of FOG, in addition to becoming a student ambassador, student orientation leader, a Four Pillar Society member, and also engaged in gender research with Dr. Marni Brown, associate professor of sociology.

-He cites Brown as a huge influence on his career choice.
+Thomas cites Brown as a huge influence on their career choice.

 “It all started in her social inequality class, where I learned about the four power systems of oppression,” Thomas said.
 “She opened my eyes to the vast possibilities of my major and taught me to embrace myself unapologetically and wholeheartedly.”